gabrielcammany/Walkie-textie/README.md

 # RFtext

 The proposed challenge of this project is the creation of a telecommunications network based on radio frequency links controlled by microcontrollers.
-The main idea is to have an central emitter that will comunicate with receivers sending text messages wirelessly.
+The main idea is to have a central emitter that will communicate with receivers sending text messages wirelessly.

-Therefore, the system consist of two well differentiated blocks that will respectively correspond to each of the two phases of the project: the transmitter and receiver.
+Therefore, the system consists of two well differentiated blocks that will respectively correspond to each of the two phases of the project: the transmitter and receiver.

 ## [Phase One - Transmitter](PhaseOne/)